Guanosine pentaphosphate: Transcription inhibition and activation

 ppGpp directly inhibits transcription from ribosomal promoters.
 One model is ppGpp and DksA together and independently decrease the stability of the open complexes formed on DNA by RNAP.
 Another model is the trapping mechanism.
 In this model, RNAP is trapped by ppGpp in closed complexes and is unable to initiate transcription.
 Thus, ppGpp seems to act at many levels, and the mechanism of its action is a complex outcome of several factors, intrinsic promoter properties not being the least of them.
 The transcription activation by ppGpp can be direct or indirect.
 Direct activation occurs when RNAP interacts with effectors, such as ppGpp, DksA or both, to increase transcription from a given promoter.
 Indirect activation by these effectors of one promoter relies on inhibition of other (strong) promoters, leading to increased availability of RNAP that indirectly activates transcription initiation.
 The promoters that activated directly by ppGpp include PargI, PthrABC, PlivJ, and PhisG.
 The indirectly activation promoters include these dependent on sigma factors: S, H, N, E. When strong promoters, such as rrn, are inhibited, there more RNAP are available for these alternative sigma factors.

-Pathogenesis and (p)ppGpp
+Pathogenesis

 When (p)ppGpp is absent, pathogenicity is compromised for reasons that vary with the organism studied.
 Deleting relA and spoT genes, but not relA alone, gave a (p)ppGpp0 state that resulted in strong attenuation in mice and noninvasiveness in vitro.
 Vaccine tests reveal that 30 days after single immunization with the (p)ppGpp0 strain, mice were protected from challenge with wild-type Salmonella at a dose 106-fold above the established LD50.